RV Accident Attorneys

 Although RVs are large and might keep drivers and passengers safe, it could also be the cause of an accident.
-According to the Connecticut Department of Transportation more than 367,000 car crashes throughout the state and of these 122 involved motor home/recreational vehicle including one fatal accident.
+According to the Connecticut Department of Transportation, more than 367,000 car crashes occurred throughout the state, and of these, 122 involved motor home/recreational vehicles, including one fatal accident.

 National statistics on recreational vehicle accidents are difficult to find as some states have different standards for what they consider to be a recreational vehicle.
 There are three main types of RVs:

 - Truck Campers

 Motorhomes combine the travelling and living space, travel trailers are attached to another vehicle, and truck campers provide living quarters as an attachment to a pickup truck.

 Being involved in an RV accident is similar to that of a large truck or bus accidents due to the vehicle’s size.
 If you or a loved one has been injured in an RV accident by a reckless driver, the victim may be entitled to compensation for property damage, medical bills, lost wages, and more.

 For a free evaluation of your accident case, fill out the ‘Free Case Evaluaiton’ form to your right – it’s 100% FREE and completely confidential.

 The size and weight of an RV are a danger to the driver, passengers, and fellow motorists on the road.
 Some common causes of recreational vehicle accidents include:

 - Poorly Balanced Weight